 Every year on June 20th, we join the FSHD community in recognizing World FSHD Day.

 In recognition of World FSHD Day, Dynamos share orange slice selfies to support the FSHD Society’s annual campaign to build awareness of facial weakness experienced by some people living with FSHD that can make smiling difficult.

 There is wide variability in age of onset with FSHD.
 Symptoms typically begin to appear in the teen years.
 In some cases, individuals do not begin to experience the muscle weakness characteristic of FSHD until well into adulthood.
 A very rare form of FSHD, often called infantile FSHD or IFSHD, is particularly debilitating, with symptoms beginning in infancy or early childhood.

-FSHD is caused by a genetic mutation in a gene called DUX4.
+FSHD is caused by aberrant expression of a gene called DUX4.
 In a healthy individual, DUX4 is active for only a short time in early embryonic development.
 In individuals with FSHD, the DUX4 gene remains “on” long after it is supposed to be silenced.
-This mutation leads to surplus production of the DUX4 protein, which causes the gradual destruction of muscle cells throughout the body.
+This activation leads to surplus production of the DUX4 protein, which causes the gradual destruction of muscle cells throughout the body.

 People living with FSHD experience a broad range of symptoms, including:

 There are currently no approved disease-modifying treatments for FSHD.